huangty1208/Scientific_Computing/Polynomial_regression/README.md

   Description:

-  This application perform a simple polynomial regression onnobservations by finding coefficients β0,β1,...,βp to a degree p polynomial such that each xi is closet to yi.
+  This application perform a simple polynomial regression on observations by finding coefficients β0,β1,...,βp to a degree p polynomial such that each xi is closet to yi.
   For the methods, analyse the performance and convergence for a range of polynomial degrees.
-  For each method, plot the solution polynomial and the dataset together.
+  Plot the solution polynomial and the dataset together.